Donald Trump stalls on promise to end birthright citizenship

 In an August 2015 interview with CNN's Chris Cuomo, Trump affirmed his position to eliminate birthright citizenship for children born in the United States to parents living here illegally.
 He said it may take two terms to fulfill this proposal.

 But we haven't seen Trump, or his team, raise this issue publicly since taking office Jan.
 20, 2017.

 Jeff Sessions in his Senate confirmation hearing for attorney general was asked if he believed there should be more requirements to become a U.S. citizen, other than being born in the United States.
 He said he would leave it up to Congress to decide.

 "I would be focusing my attention on enforcing the laws that exist and I guess it would be Congress' duty to wrestle with whether to change it or not," Sessions said Jan.
 10, 2017.

-Rep. Steven King, R-Iowa, introduced a bill Jan.
+Rep. Steve King, R-Iowa, introduced a bill Jan.
 3, 2017, to amend the Immigration and Nationality Act so that an individual born in the United States becomes a citizen at birth if at least one parent is a U.S. citizen, lawful permanent resident or immigrant in active service in the U.S. armed forces.

 The bill was referred on Jan.
 23 to the House Subcommittee on Immigration and Border Security and has 22 Republican co-sponsors.